bhartiy/learnsellacious/pages/40.checkout/one-page-checkout/docs.md

 1. Step-wise checkout
 2. One page Checkout

+We will discuss here about one page checkout.
 In OPC, there is all information showing in one page related to checkout.
 To make the checkout one page checkout, follow these steps:

 1. Go to Sellacious panel of your website.
 2. Go to Settings->>Global Configuration->>Shope setting. ![](screenshot-localhost-2020.06.05-18_44_50.png)